-Yesterday, a disgruntled customer took hostages at the Discovery Channel creating a crisis that ended in his death and created chaos for a Washington, DC suburb.
+A few years ago, a disgruntled customer took hostages at the Discovery Channel creating a crisis that ended in his death and created chaos for a Washington, DC suburb.
 All the media attention probably didn’t do the station’s marketing strategy much good either.
 Such an event leads other consumers to wonder what the station did to cause someone to be so passionate about the firm that they were willing to kill and die for their beliefs.
 This doesn’t make either viewers or advertisers very comfortable and it’s just one way customers can sink your business.
 Albeit, a pretty extreme way customers can sink your business.

 Certainly, not all customers go to such extremes to voice their dissatisfaction, but there are a number of strategies they might employ that cost you time, money, customers, or other valuable components necessary for your business to be successful.
-And most of the ways customers can sink your business are perfectly legal, so you have little recourse against the customers or their tactics that damage your reputation or gum up the works in your business.
+And most of the ways customers can sink your business are perfectly legal, so you have little recourse against the customers or their tactics that damage your reputation or gum up the works for your business.

-The only way to stop such actions, call them actions of terrorism or simple retaliation, is to ensure customers are satisfied with your products and services, handle customer complaints quickly and effectively, and modify processes to reduce the number of complaints against your business in the future.
+The only way to stop such actions, call them acts of terrorism or simple retaliation, is to ensure customers are satisfied with your products and services, handle customer complaints quickly and effectively, and modify processes to reduce the number of complaints against your business in the future.
 Very few service failures have a higher “piss off” quotient than when a customer encounters the same problem that caused their initial complaint.

-A word about “piss off” quotient
+A word about the “piss-off” quotient

-So, let’s take a look at what pissed off customers do to cost you.
+So, let’s take a look at what pissed-off customers do to cost you.

 1. Change vendors